meltemod/mysite/content/publication/docshop-measures/index.md

 ---
 abstract: Background and aims.
 Prescription drug-seeking (PDS) from multiple prescribers is a primary means of obtaining prescription opioids.
 However, PDS behavior has probably evolved in response to policy shifts, and there is little agreement about how to operationalize it.
 We systematically compared the performance of traditional and novel PDS indicators.
 Design.
 Longitudinal study using a de-identified commercial claims database.
 Setting.
 United States, 2009–18.
 Participants.
 A total of 318 million provider visits from 21.5 million opioid-prescribed patients.
 Measurements.
 We applied binary classification and generalized linear models to compare predictive accuracy and average marginal effect size predicting future opioid use disorder (OUD), overdose and high morphine milligram equivalents (MME).
 We compared traditional indicators of PDS to a network centrality measure, PageRank, that reflects the prominence of patients in a co-prescribing network.
 Analyses used the same data and adjusted for patient demographics, region, SES, diagnoses and health services.
 Findings.
 The predictive accuracy of a widely used traditional measure (N + unique doctors and N + unique pharmacies in 90 days) on OUD, overdose and MME decreased between 2009 and 2018, and performed no better than chance (50% accuracy) after 2015.
-Binarized PageRank measures however exhibited higher predictive accuracy than the traditional binary measures throughout 2009-2018.
+Binarized PageRank measures however exhibited higher predictive accuracy than the traditional binary measures throughout 2009-2018. ...
 Conclusions.
 In the United States, network-based measures appear to have increasing promise for identifying prescription opioid drug-seeking behavior, while indicators based on quantity of providers or pharmacies appear to have decreasing utility.
 authors:
 - Brea L Perry
 - admin
-- Kai Cheng Yang
+- Kai-Cheng Yang
 - Byungkyu Lee
 - Patrick Kaminski
 - Brian Aronson